-You can change the Data Grid's look-and-feel by applying one of the many skins.
+You can apply one of many built-in skins to change the Data Grid’s look and feel.
 The Appearance mechanism allows you to change the colors and fonts of certain grid elements (grid columns, focused row, etc.).
-If you wish to highlight critical information, identify trends and compare data between cells, use the Conditional Formatting feature.
+If you wish to highlight critical information, identify trends, or compare data between cells, use the Conditional Formatting feature.

 Drag-and-Drop Grid Rows

-Users can drag-and-drop data items (rows, tiles, etc.) to move them inside the Data Grid, or from the Data Grid to another control.
-See this help article for more details: Drag-and-Drop Grid Rows.
+Users can drag and drop data items (rows, tiles, etc.) to move them inside the Data Grid, or from the Data Grid to another control.
+See this help topic for more details: Drag-and-Drop Grid Rows.

-Demonstrates two row traversing techniques - traversing through data rows and currently visible rows.
+Demonstrates two techniques to traverse rows: through all data rows and through currently visible rows.

 Asynchronous Image Load in WinExplorer and Tile Views

-By default, the Data Grid loads all data from its data source before showing it on screen.
-If your grid records contain images, you can speed up the application performance and make the startup feel smoother by enabling the Asynchronous Image Load feature.
-In this mode, the grid loads its textual data first and immediately displays it.
+The Data Grid loads all data from its data source before showing it on screen.
+To improve application performance at startup if your grid records contain large images, enable the Asynchronous Image Load feature.
+In this mode, the grid loads textual data first and immediately displays it.
 Images are loaded in a separate thread and displayed one by one using optional visual effects.

-Batch modifications are designed to speed up the grid control's performance by eliminating superfluous updates (visual, re-sorting, selection updates, etc.).
-The main objective is to update the View only once - after all the necessary changes have been made.
+Batch modifications are designed to eliminate unnecessary updates (for example, visual, resort, and selection updates) to improve the grid control’s performance.
+The main objective is to update the View only once - after all necessary changes have been made.

 Save and Restore Layout

-The term "layout" encompasses all the settings that control the visibility and size of visual elements, their appearance settings, filter, sorting, grouping and summary information, etc. The Grid Control provides methods to save the layout to a data store (an XML file, stream or the system registry) and then to restore it.
-This gives you the capability to save layouts between application runs.
+The term “layout” encompasses all the settings that control the visibility and size of visual elements, their appearance settings, filter, sorting, grouping, and summary information, etc. The Grid Control exposes methods to save the layout to a data store (an XML file, a stream, or the system registry) and then to restore it.

-When an end-user hovers with the mouse over a visual element (e.g., column or band header) with truncated text, a hint showing complete text is displayed.
-This section explains how to modify default hints and add your own ones.
+When a user hovers the mouse pointer over a visual element (for example, a column or band header) with truncated text, a hint displays the entire text.
+This section explains how to modify default hints and add custom hints.

 The Data Grid supports built-in popup menus for column headers, row footers, and the group panel.
 When required, you can add your own popup menus for any grid element or customize the existing menus.

-Design-time tools speed up the design process of the Data Grid control, and even allow you to create a working application from scratch without writing a single line of code.
+Design-time tools speed up the design process of the Data Grid control, and allow you to create a working application from scratch without writing code.

-The Level Designer helps you to provide Views to display your data, and to easily access these View settings at design time.
-For hierarchical data sources, it allows you to assign a View for each data level.
+The Level Designer helps you create Views to display your data, and to access these View settings easily at design time.
+For hierarchical data sources, this designer allows you to assign a View for each data level.

-The advanced Grid Designer enables you to customize Views, bands, columns, summaries, in-place editors, appearance settings, layout and other options.
-The Feature Browser page gathers options and events provided by Views and columns into a set of categories (features).
-This is the best starting point to find the settings and events related to a specific functionality.
+The advanced Grid Designer enables you to customize Views, bands, columns, summaries, in-place editors, appearance settings, layout, and other options.
+The Feature Browser page allows you to customize options and events for Views and columns, categorized by feature.
+On this page, you can find settings and events related to a specific functionality.

 On-form Band and Column Customization

-See this topic to learn about design-time on-form customization of column and band layouts supported by Grid Views, Banded Grid Views and Advanced Banded Grid Views.
+This topic explains design-time on-form customization of column and band layouts supported by Grid Views, Banded Grid Views, and Advanced Banded Grid Views.

-Topics in this section cover operations available to end-users at runtime.
+The topics in this section describe operations available to users at runtime.

-- Controlling column, band and card field visibility
+- Control column, band, and card field visibility

-- Using the Find Panel and Incremental Search feature to locate rows, etc.
+- Use the Find Panel and Incremental Search feature to locate rows, etc.

 Server modes are used for large data sets.
-Even if your data source contains millions of records, the control's performance is still high due to loading records in small portions on demand, and performing data-related operations (such as sort, filter and summary calculation) on the server side.
-These modes succesfully replace data pagination used in data-aware controls from other vendors.
+Even if your data source contains millions of records, the control maintains its performance because it loads records in small portions on demand and performs data-related operations (such as sort, filter, and summary calculation) on the server side.
+These modes replace data pagination used in data-aware controls from other vendors.
 See this help topic for more details: Large Data Sources: Server and Instant Feedback Modes.

 Unbound columns allow you to display custom data in the grid.
 Values for these columns can be calculated according to an expression or using an event.